jeff-flower/Majrix/README.md

 - [Counterclockwise Eclipse plugin](http://doc.ccw-ide.org/documentation.html)
 - [Sublime Text](https://spin.atomicobject.com/2016/04/08/sublime-text-clojure/)
   + Note: you'll probably need to set up some things on your own such as Leiningen

+### Documentation
+We've chosen to use [Marginalia](https://github.com/gdeer81/marginalia) to document our code.
+Documentation is located in the 'docs' folder.
+For instructions on how to format comments so the documentation is generated correctly, see [here](gdeer81.github.io/marginalia/).

+To generate documentation, from the project root run `lein marg`